Tedigom/study/Google Cloud Platform Architecture Certificate/GCP Wrong Answers Lv6.md

 > Persistent Disk Snapshots, Compute Engine Images, VPC NEtworks, Compute Engine Instance Templates 등은 전역리소스 이지만, PersistentDisk, Subnet 등은 리전리소스이다.
 > https://cloud.google.com/compute/docs/regions-zones/global-regional-zonal-resources#globalresources

+## 6. Kubernetes Controller Objects are used to deploy and manage Workloads running on GKE Clusters.
+Controllers can manage multiple Pod Instances and provide self-healing capabilities to Pods.
+Controllers also handle Pod replication and rollout.
+There are different Controller Object Types for different Workload Types.
+Which of the following are NOT valid GKE Controller Types?

+> Logging Controller, Hadoop Controller, Cluster Controller